gvwilson/thirdbit/src/fiction/makers-return/index.md

 She watched Z40 crawl out the hatch, and Captain Leung follow it.
 The combat bots scared her,
-but she was still glad that he had ordered Z51 to stay behind.
+but she was still glad he had ordered Z51 to stay behind.

 When Sindy began tugging at her harness,
 Violet said,
-"Here, I'll do it,"
+"Here, let me do that,"
 and went forward to undo the buckles.

 "Thanks," Sindy said.